texhex/SQLSimplePS/README.md

 dbo.TestTable.NumericValue = Get-Process CPU
 ```

 The code to create this mapping is creating a SQLSimpleColumn which requires three parameters:

 * **Column Name** (*Name*) - The name of the SQL Server column the data should go
-* **Property Name** (*ProcessName*) - The name of the property from the data to get the value
+* **Property Name** (*ProcessName*) - The name of the property from data to get the value
 * **Data Type** (*NVarChar*) - The data type of the column in SQL Server

 For the first column, the SQLSimpleColumn would be declared as follows: